q3769/conottle/README.md

   default is unbounded - `Integer.MAX_VALUE`.

 Note that, regardless of the parameter values, there is no limit on how many overall clients or tasks the API can support.
-E.g. the `activeClientLimit` parameter only limits on the concurrent number of clients whose tasks are actively executing in parallel at any given moment.
+The `activeClientLimit` parameter e.g. only limits on the concurrent number of clients whose tasks are actively executing in parallel at any given moment.
 Excessive clients/tasks will have to wait for active ones to complete before proceeding - a.k.a. the throttling effect.